Test-Instance/Laravel-Model-Profiles/README.md

 ### Notes

 - [x] Mass Assignment
-Updating a model with profile attributes loaded will not be affected by profile.
+> Updating a model with profile attributes loaded will not be affected by profile.

-- [ ] Casting
+- [ ] Model Casting
-Model profile type to another model is [WIP]
+> Casting model profile type to another model is [WIP]

-- [ ] Tests
+- [ ] Unit Tests
-Unit tests exist for profile, however model specific tests are not.
+> Unit tests exist for profile, however model specific tests are not.
 These are [WIP].
 These can be created manually in the current version

 <hr/>